AMERICAN INN OF COURT HANDBOOK

 This handbook will introduce you to the American Inns of Court and to the Harry Phillips American Inn of Court.
 Its purpose is to acquaint you with the history of the American Inns of Court movement in the United States and in Tennessee and with the operation of the Harry Phillips AIC.

 American Inns of Court

 The American Inns of Court is the fastest growing legal organization in the country.
-Today, there are 379 chartered American Inns of Court in forty-six states, Guam, and Tokyo.
-More than 31,000 state, federal, and administrative law judges, attorneys, legal scholars, and students in their final year of law school are currently active members of an American Inn of Court, and there are 100,000 alumni members.
+Today, there are nearly 400 chartered American Inns of Court in 48 states, the District of Columbia, Guam, and Tokyo.
+More than 30,000 state, federal, and administrative law judges, attorneys, legal scholars, and students in their final year of law school are currently active members of an American Inn of Court.

 American Inns of Court are patterned after the English Inns of Court that began in 1292 when King Edward I directed his Chief Justice to satisfy a growing need for skilled advocates at the Royal Court at Westminster.
 The English Inns of Court grew in number and importance during the Middle Ages.
 They emphasized the value of learning the craft of lawyering from those already established in the profession.
 Their collegial environment fostered common goals and nurtured professional ideals and ethics.

 In 1977 Chief Justice Warren E. Burger and other American lawyers and judges spent two weeks in England as part the Anglo-American Exchange.
 They were particularly impressed with the collegial approach of the English Inns of Court and with the way in which the Inns passed on to new lawyers the decorum, civility, and professional standards necessary for a properly functioning bar.
 Following his return, Chief Justice Burger authorized a pilot program that could be adapted to the realities of law practice in the United States.